ditto125/Stepmania-Stream-Tools-MrTwinkles/README.md

       * Limitations: Requests are completed manually, banner uploading is not supported, and score-based random functions will not function fully (you can scrape your existing Stats.XML file(s) occasionally to update your songs played records).
 ## First-run
 Once all setup is complete it's time to populate the database tables and upload banner images IN THIS ORDER:
-1. Run the `scrape new songs.bat`
+1. Run the `scrape songs.bat`
 2. Run the `upload banners.bat`
 3. Run the `scrape stats.bat`

 # Limitations/Known Bugs
-  * Only 4/8-panel "dance" mode is supported.
+  * Only 4-panel "dance" mode is supported.
 Other modes that are supported by SM5 can be implemented, but they are not as of now.
   * Weird things may happen with random commands, if you start with a brand new profile Stats.xml file.
   * Stats.xml files from other judgement modes in Simply Love (FA+/Casual) are not supported.
   * Currently only one SM5 profile per broadcaster is preferred.
 The system will function with multiple SM5 profiles (ex. pad profile and a KB profle), but score based commands or calculating top songs maybe give odd results.
   * StepMania 5 does not remove associated song cache files on song deletion.
 If you delete a song/pack, it is recommended to also delete the corresponding cache file(s) too.
+Disabling 'Fast Load' is also recommended.
   * The song request widget/board requires at least one song to continue to update automatically.
   * Sometimes the PHP-CLI scripts will hang.
 Pressing "enter" will gently encourage the script to get back to work.